 I ended up recutting and rewelding the thing a few times to get it reasonably straight.
 But it works like a charm!

-I found a new spot for the crankcase breather and used a much longer tube, hoping that it will prevent it from spitting oil at all the surrounding elements, like the air filter, battery and my trousers.
+I found a new spot for the crankcase breather and used a much longer tube, hoping that it will prevent it from spitting oil at all the surrounding elements like the air filter, battery and my trousers.

 The final solution to the sticking rear brake was to buy a front calliper off a Honda XL600.
 It fits the mount right on, the only difference to the original is that the piston is a bit bigger.
 I might end up with a stronger rear brake, so what.
 I still have to make an adapter for the Honda CB600 rear master cylinder I’m using, cause it’s misaligned with the pedal brake a bit and causes problems.

 You may also notice new rubber at the back.
 It’s the same as the front, the ever so popular Continental TKC80, in 140 size.
 I picked it up for 15 EUR, with 7mm thread left and a small damage to the tire bed.
 It’s no issue here, since I always use an inner tube at the rear.
+Otherwise the sand can get between the bed and the rim and I loose the seal.

 Being at the arse end of the bike I also did some work on the fender.
 I cut it shorter and welded a light and plate bracket at the back of it.
 I also ditched the rubber flap I had there.